mrazomej/phd/src/chapter_03/section_06_cell_cycle.md

 the start of the cell cycle, $t_d$ represents the time of cell division, and
 $P(t)$ represents the probability of any cell being at time $t \in [t_o, t_d]$ of their cell cycle.
-We do not consider cells uniformly distributed along the cell cycle since it is known that cells age is exponentially distributed, having more younger than older cells at any point in time [@Powell1956] (See for further details).
+We do not consider cells uniformly distributed along the cell cycle since it is known that cell age is exponentially distributed, having more younger than older cells at any point in time [@Powell1956] (see Chapter 5 for further details).
 All computations hereafter are therefore done by applying an average like that in for the span of a cell cycle.
 We remind the reader that these time averages are done under a fixed environmental state.
 It is the trajectory of cells over cell cycles under a constant environment that we need to account for.
 It is through this averaging over the span of a cell cycle that